-Construction of the plaza will primarily involve relocation of utilities, topsoil stripping, placement of fill, construction of drainage components (i.e. sewers and catchbasins) and other utilities, construction of foundations for various plaza structures, plaza buildings, and paving.
+Construction of the plaza will primarily involve relocation of utilities, topsoil stripping, placement of fill, construction of drainage components (i.e., sewers, catchbasins and stormwater management facilities) and other utilities, construction of foundations for various plaza structures, plaza buildings, and paving.
 It is anticipated that each of these components can be constructed using normal construction methods.
 Construction of the customs plaza will be completed in such a manner so as to minimize disruption to the surrounding community and to maintain local access to residences and businesses.